 You may encounter a scenario in which you can access your Amazon seller account despite still not being approved.
 To be sure, check your email to verify your approval.

-Once you’re able to create product listings, be sure to set them up for success by reading our Amazon listing optimization guide.
+Once you can create product listings, be sure to set them up for success by reading our Amazon listing optimization guide.

 When your seller account is under investigation — for whatever reason — your merchandise will appear as currently unavailable items.